Mgphone/TurboRemoval/manAndVanBackend/mynotes.md

 i will choose semi calcuate one for react like not too much to change noted for time i just use second and calculate in react noted just show the hour need and update to the server noted

+coomit 45,
+(react)
+i believe mainly when i when to use popup css is maily important noted display none && some features at css noted